Client Stories

 If your interest rate is in the low 3s, a refinance right now will probably not be worth it for you.

-Even if your current loan is FHA, and you’re going to be paying that monthly mortgage insurance for the life of the loan.
+Even if your current loan is an FHA loan, and you’re paying that monthly mortgage insurance for the life of the loan.
 Any savings gained by eliminating the FHA insurance are going to be eaten up by the higher interest rate on a Conventional loan.

-You can always email me your questions at [email protected] or use my secure online application to really get things started.
+You can always email me your questions at [email protected] or use my secure online application to get an application started.

 Happy Holidays!